boprr/slay/README.md

 ## Running

-Run `sway` from a TTY.
+Run `slay` from a TTY.
 Some display managers may work but are not supported by sway (gdm is known to work fairly well).

 [en]: https://github.com/swaywm/sway#readme